iszshara/Automation-of-Domjudge/README.md

 ```
 Password is: 123456 for your first login.

-Please note that changing the password is important to secure your database password!
+Please note that changing the password is important to secure your database!

 Change the password via this command before installing Domjudge:
 ```